wilboron/installment-loan-calculator/README.md

 lein run
 ```

+For the examples used in this readme calling the API, [HTTPie](https://httpie.io/) was used.

-Currently, the project has two main routes:
+Currently, the project has two main routes.

-**POST /calculate-amortization-table**
-Used to calculate only the amortization table, without more information about the loan

 A valid payload to both routes:
 ```json